LauraRgz/WebShop/README.md

 ### Option 5: Buy product
 This option allows people to purchase products from the list.
 We are asked for the product name.

+### Option 6: About us
+This option shows the txt written on the AboutUs file.

 ### Option 0: Exit
 This option stops the application